-I. Strategic risk
+I. Strategic Risk

 Strategic risk is managed by the Leadership Team Risk Committee with Board oversight.
-Key elements in the management of strategy and strategic risk include the strategic planning programme and associated oversight arrangements.
-Progress against strategic priorities is regularly considered.
-Strategic risks are included in IAG's enterprise risk profile as appropriate.
+Key elements in the management of strategy and strategic risk include the strategy development and strategic planning processes and associated oversight arrangements.
+Market trends and changes in the Consolidated entity's operating environment are reviewed at least annually against the strategy and strategic priorities.
+Progress against strategic priorities is monitored on a monthly basis with deeper review, as applicable, on a quarterly basis.
+Strategic risks are included in IAG's enterprise risk profile.

 II.
-Insurance risk
+Insurance Risk

-A key risk from operating in the general insurance industry is the exposure to insurance risk arising from underwriting general insurance contracts.
-The insurance contracts transfer risk to the insurer by indemnifying the policyholders against adverse effects arising from the occurrence of specified uncertain future events.
-There is a risk that the actual amount of claims to be paid in relation to contracts will be different to the amount estimated at the time a product was designed and priced.
+A key risk from operating in the general insurance industry is the exposure to insurance risk arising from underwriting and pricing general insurance contracts.
+The insurance contracts transfer risk to the insurer by indemnifying the policyholders against adverse effects arising from the occurrence of specified but unforeseen future events.
+There is a risk that the exposure of the item insured is under or over-estimated or that the actual amount of claims to be paid in relation to contracts will be different to the amount estimated at the time a product was designed, priced and sold.
 The Company is exposed to this risk as the price for a contract must be set before the losses relating to the product are known.
 As such, the insurance business involves inherent uncertainty.
-The Company also faces other risks relating to the conduct of the general insurance business including financial risks and capital risks.
+The Company also faces other risks relating to the conduct of the general insurance business including, but not limited to, financial risks, reputational and capital risks.

-A fundamental part of the Group's overall risk management approach is the effective governance and management of the risks that impact the amount, timing and certainty of cash flows arising from insurance contracts.
+A fundamental part of the Group's overall risk management approach is the effective governance and management of the risks that impact the amount, timing and certainty of cash flows arising from the underwriting, pricing and design of insurance contracts.